copelansam/swe-3313-fall-2025-team-08/technical-design/README.md

 There are a series of styling choices that every engineer is expected to follow that will be listed below:
 <br>All engineers should follow the standard Java Style Guidelines which can be found [**here**](https://www.cs.cornell.edu/courses/JavaAndDS/JavaStyle.html)

 <br>All engineers should strive to create code that is easy to read and comprehend.
-This can be achieved by doing hte following:
+This can be achieved by doing the following:
 - Use camelCase for method and attribute names, PascalCase for class names, and kebab-case for all other files.
 - Ensure that an appropriate amount of white space (1-2 lines) is included between chunks of code to help increase readability.
 - Opening braces "{" should come on the same line as the statement is a part of, with the closing bracket "}" being on its own line with nothing else.